codeforamerica/recordtrac/readme/responder.md

 * Due date

 ## Make a new request
-Agency staff can submit a message to the agency  requesting a public record.
+Agency staff can create a request on behalf of a requester.

 image::new_request.png[]